rvnlord/BlazorDemo/README.md

 * Data Access Strategies with focus on `RESTful API` accessed from `Blazor` as a service through the `Dependency Injection` and utilizing the `Repository Pattern`
 * `Entity Framework Core` with `Model First` approach and `Migrations` to keep data in sync
 * Full set of model bound `CRUD Operations`
 * Various types of `Model and Single Property Validation` with focus on `DataAnnotations`, this includes custom attributes, methods and approaches.
-This also includes fixing bugs with existing approaches, creating custom validators and validating comnplex models as graphs.
+This also includes fixing bugs with existing approaches, creating custom validators and validating complex models as graphs.
 * `Blazor Form`, `EditContext`, `ValidationContext`, `MessageStore` and sharing Validation Data
 * Examples of utilizing various `HTTP` methods (`GET`, `POST`, `PUT`, `DELETE`)
 * Search feature accessible through the `REST API`